VisaScreen®: Visa Credentials Assessment

 Professional Education Information

-A complete academic record or transcript from each educational institution attended for the profession being screened is required.
-(Some professions also require syllabus / course descriptions).
+CGFNS will need to receive a complete academic record or transcript directly from each educational institution attended for the nursing profession being evaluated.

-These documents must be in English and must be translated by an official registered translator.
-CGFNS can translate documents for an additional fee.
+These documents must be in English and any translation to English must be done by the educational institution(s) that the applicant has attended/completed.
+If the educational institution(s) is unavailable to provide an English translation, then CGFNS can translate documents for an additional fee.

 PHOTO